wristband-dev/fastapi-demo-app/README.md

 # Wristband Multi-Tenant Demo App for FastAPI (Python)

-This repo contains a demo app showcasing Wristband authentication integration with a FastAPI backend and Next.js frontend.
+This demo app consists of:

+- **FastAPI Backend**: A Python backend with Wristband authentication integration
+- **Next.js Frontend**: A React-based frontend with authentication context

+The backend handles all authentication flows, including:
+- Storing client ID and secret
+- Handling OAuth2 authorization code flow redirections
+- Managing session cookies
+- Token refresh
+- API orchestration

 When an unauthenticated user attempts to access the frontend, it will redirect to the FastAPI backend's Login Endpoint, which in turn redirects the user to Wristband to authenticate.
 Wristband then redirects the user back to your application's Callback Endpoint which sets a session cookie before returning the user's browser to the frontend project.

 <br>
 <hr />